cras-py/hiringtests/Sales_Ops_Test/Sales_Ops_Instructions.md

 ### Task 2: Pipeline Analysis
 - Using the data in "Pipeline_Data" tab, forecast expected revenue for the next quarter
-- Calculate conversion rates between pipeline stages
 - Identify the top 5 deals by value and their probability of closing
 - Create a visualization of the pipeline by stage

 ### Task 3: Dashboard Creation
 - Design a sales dashboard with at least 3 key visualizations
-- Include month-over-month and year-over-year comparisons
+- Include month-over-month and quarter-over-quarter comparisons
 - Add conditional formatting to highlight areas that need attention
 - Create a summary section with key metrics and recommendations